aconstandinou/pairs-trading-equities/README.md

-# Mean Reversion concepts in equity market data
+# Building an Equities Pairs Trading Model

-###### This project is meant to use python and the stattools library in evaluating mean reversion concepts.
+###### This project is meant to use python and the stattools library in building a pairs trading model.
 There is also code that utilizes a previously built PostgreSQL database of stock data to find pairs of stocks that exhibit cointegration.
-By using stock data and analyzing the data for mean reversion characteristics, we can begin to build a foundation for future analysis.
-Specifically, I plan on continuing this research within the framework of pairs trading equities.
+By using my equity data warehouse (built with PostgreSQL and Python) the project that follows builds a rolling cointegrated pairs trading model.

 ###### The tests that follow are part of a blog series I've written over on Medium to tackle interesting quantitative research projects.

 ###### Link: https://medium.com/@constandinou.antonio
+###### Title of blog post - *Quant Post 3.2: Building a Pairs Trading Model*

 ### Getting Started
 If you plan on using this code along with the equity database, please reference the following link before moving forward: https://github.com/aconstandinou/data-warehouse-build

-Otherwise, you will need to change all mean reversion tests to satisfy where you plan on pulling your data.
+Otherwise, you will need to change how the following python scripts access market data.

 ### Prerequisites
 You need to have PostgreSQL and Python installed.